sunpech/dotfiles/README.md

 # Steven's Dotfiles

+My dotfiles to be installed on any new Mac/Ubuntu machine I set up-- although mostly geared for Mac.
 Always a work in progress.
-Hoping to use this between my Mac and Ubuntu machines.
-This initially started on my Mac OS X, but is being improved to also work on Ubuntu-- once I consider using an Ubuntu-box for any type of development.

 The idea behind how this project is currently structured is to keep everything in the .dotfiles/ folder in the user's home directory.
 Then to only create a single symbolic link for .bash_profile.